Dirk Kuyt: Managerial career

 On 2 June 2022, ADO Den Haag presented Kuyt as their new head coach, with him signing a one-year contract.
 He was fired on 24 November 2022, after disappointing results which saw the team sitting in 17th after 16 matches.

 On 28 December 2023, Kuyt was appointed as manager of Challenger Pro League (Belgian second division) club Beerschot, signing a contract until the end of the 2023–24 season.

 Beerschot clinched promotion to the top division of the Belgian Pro League on 7 April 2024, seeing the Dutch international guide the Antwerp club to the top flight in his first season in charge and champions of Challenger Pro League in 2023–24.
 However, the club finished last in the following season to be relegated back to the second division.
 On 20 June 2025, he departed the club.

 On 27 June 2025, Kuyt became the head coach of Dutch side FC Dordrecht by signing a one-year contract.

+On 18 June 2026, Kuyt was announced as a new assistant manager for Fenerbahçe S.K. under İsmail Kartal.